Cathe0n/Cyber-Investigator-guide/README.md

 # Malware analysis!
 (This is big brain time d(>_< ) ).

 I’m going to be honest,  this is where things are complicated and time consuming.
-Malware analysis is a WHOLE nother topic and I will make another guide for it soon bare with me!! >-<.
+Malware analysis is a WHOLE nother topic and I will make another guide for it soon bear with me!! >-<.

 First, identify **HOW** the malware breached the systems.